Animal stall: Tie stall

 Prior to the late 20th century, the tie stall or standing stall was a more common housing for working horses that were taken out daily.
-Taking only half the size of a box stall, more animals could be housed in a single barn or stable.
+Taking only half the size of a box stall, more horses could be housed in a single stable.
 Generally about 5 by 10 ft or sometimes smaller, with a manger in the front, usually to which the animal was tied, the design allowed the horse to lie down if the lead rope was long enough, but not to turn around.